Resilient Communities Fund

 All organizations, with the exception of First Nations, must meet OTF’s financial statement requirements.

 - Organizations must upload their most recent completed financial statements based on their fiscal year-end date and total revenues.

 - Financial statements must be completed within 12 months of the organization’s most recent fiscal year-end.

-- 2019 financial statements are required (including 2018 comparative details) if the fiscal year end date falls between April 1st and December 31st.
+- 2019 financial statements are required (including 2018 comparative details) if your organization’s fiscal year end date falls between December 1 and December 31.

-- 2020 financial statements are required (including 2019 comparative details) if the fiscal year end date falls between January 1st and March 31st.
+- 2020 financial statements are required (including 2019 comparative details) if your organization’s fiscal year end date falls between January 1 and November 30.